Nursing Home Safety in South Carolina

 - Financial abuse: Some residents are fraudulently robbed of funds by nursing home staff.
 In other instances, the resident’s property or identity may be stolen.

-- Medication abuse: Whether it is due to staff shortages at the facility or lack of care, giving the nursing home resident the wrong medication or dose can lead to a wrongful death.
+- Medication abuse: Whether it is due to staff shortages at the facility or lack of care, giving the nursing home resident the wrong medication or dose can lead to wrongful death.

 How to Spot Nursing Home Abuse